Accessibility Widget for Website. No-code - Poper

 Compliance Director · TechCorp Solutions

 EAA enforcement was the deadline.
-We rolled Poper out across our 6 EU storefronts in a week.
-The accessibility statement generator alone saved us a month of legal back-and-forth.
+We rolled Poper out across our EU storefronts while our internal team handled the accessibility statement, feedback process, and remediation plan.

 James Wilson